XII- 6

 experimenters his payroll and volunteers from universities

-plans for the Board.
+the Navy, but Edison did not charge for his time.
 Within very short time the German U-boats severed the

 flow supplies into the Allied ports and the British